 Symptoms that occur on the apple trees appear as yellow spots on the upper leaf surface.
 In the late summer, these yellow spots form spores that are spread to the leaves and twigs of nearby junipers (within 2 miles) to infect them.

 Prevention & Treatment: Select resistant varieties of apple (such as ‘Enterprise’, ‘Pristine’, ‘Liberty’ or ‘Redfree’) or juniper.
 Prune out all galls on the juniper, if possible.
 Do not plant apple, crabapple and Eastern red cedar trees in the same area.
-If disease is severe enough to warrant control, or a particular specimen plant is affected, select a fungicide containing mancozeb (Bonide Mancozeb Flowable or Southern Ag Dithane M-45), propiconazole (Bonide Infuse Fungicide, Banner Maxx Fungicide, or Ferti-lome Liquid Systemic Fungicide).
+If disease is severe enough to warrant control, or a particular specimen plant is affected, select a fungicide containing mancozeb or propiconazole.
+See Table 1 for examples of products.
 Do not use fruit for food if propiconazole products are used.
 Apply all chemicals according to directions on the label.
 More information is available in HGIC 2000, Apple and Crabapple Diseases.

-The following Juniper Varities are Generally Resistant to Phomopsis Twig Blight & Cedar Rusts;
+The following Juniper varieties are Generally Resistant to Phomopsis Twig Blight & Cedar Rusts;

 Avoid varieties that are the most susceptible to root rot.
 Some highly susceptible junipers that are likely to be killed by the root rot fungus include: ‘Andorra,’ ‘Bar Harbor,’ ‘Parsoni,’ ‘Sargents,’ ‘Shore’ and Juniperus procumbens ‘Nana.’

 Fungicides can be effective on a preventative basis only, and repeat applications are required.
-Fungicides containing etridiazole (Banrot 8G or Truban 5G) and mefenoxam (Subdue GR) can be applied in the home landscape, but will not cure an infected plant.
+Fungicides containing mefenoxam (Subdue GR) can be applied in the home landscape to suppress disease, but it will not cure an infected plant.
 Due to product cost and for accurate application, homeowners may want to hire a licensed landscaper to apply products containing these fungicides.
 Apply all chemicals according to directions on the label.

 Bagworm: Bagworm (Thyridopteryx ephemeraeformis) infests many shrubs and trees, but conifers (evergreens) are the preferred hosts.
 Damage to plants results from feeding by the caterpillar, which causes loss of leaves.
 Mild infestations of this pest slow the growth of junipers.
 Heavy infestations can kill a plant.